jeka-dev/jeka/README.md

 ## Build Jerkar from IntelliJ

-Youu can achieve the same using **Intellij** as Intellij module definitions (.iml) are stored in git. `org.jerkar.distrib-all` contains the project definition (.idea folder).
+You can achieve the same using **Intellij** as Intellij module definitions (.iml) are stored in git. `org.jerkar.distrib-all` contains the project definition (.idea folder).

 # Status